magicdrive/aqua-registry/README.md

     ref: {{Version}}
 ```

-Then you can install packages like:
+Then you can install packages like (replace placeholder):

 ```yaml
 packages: